 Who we are

-The Systems Biology Group is a Palo Alto based research institution composed of some of world’s leading experts in aging, cultural neurobiology, cardiovascular medicine, molecular immunology, computational biology, microbiome research, medical anthropology, evolutionary medicine and nutrition, and related fields.
+The Systems Biology Group is a Palo Alto based research consultancy composed of specialists in aging, cultural neurobiology, immunology, computational biology, microbiome research, evolutionary medicine, and related fields.

 Steve Farmer, Ph.D.
 Founder, Chief Science Officer